explosion/tokenizations/README.md

-# Tokenizations alignment library for Python, written in Rust
+# Tokenizations alignment library for Rust and Python, written in Rust

 ## Installation